suchtomwow/suchtomwow.github.io/journey.md

 #### [Sapiens](https://amzn.to/35QyV8E)

 Very scientific look into the history of humans and why and how religion probably came about in that history.
-The entire book is super interesting, but the first few chapters are espcecially pertinent.
+The entire book is super interesting, but the first few chapters are especially pertinent.
 The chapters on Buddhism and capitalism are also really interesting.

 #### [Unapologetic](https://amzn.to/2qWYs1u)

 A little hard to read at first because of his British way of writing, but you get used to it eventually.
 Such a great book and was instrumental in my thinking that the actual _existence_ of God is kind of an irrelevant concern in Christianity.
-Lots of language, but very empathetic and interesting arguments made by the author.
+Very empathetic and interesting arguments made.
 Also contains the most refreshing, genuine story of the gospel I've heard.

 #### [Finding God in the Waves](https://amzn.to/2DFpGfv)

 Really easy book to read and just chronicles Mike McHargue's (co-host of The Liturgists podcast) journey basically.
-Provides a lot of insight into _why_ people struggle with faith from a mostly Dawkins-esque viewpoint.
+Provides a lot of insight into _why_ people struggle with faith from a mostly Dawkins-esque viewpoint, and chronicles how he came back to it but it looks different now.

 #### [Love Wins](https://amzn.to/381x7eX)